-Bradley University is a participant in a tuition exchange program along with a number of other colleges and universities.
-A very limited number of children of full-time employees may be eligible to receive a tuition exchange scholarship at one of these participating institutions.
-Years of service determines eligibility for participation.
-Typically more than 15 years of service is necessary to participate.
-Contact the Financial Assistance Office for more information by October 1st of the year prior to the intended use of the scholarship.
+Bradley University participates in the Tuition Exchange Program along with a number of other colleges and universities.
+A limited number of dependents [defined in II.B.3.d.1)k)]) of full-time employees may be able to receive a tuition exchange scholarship at one of these participating institutions.
+Eligibility for participation is determined by years of service.
+A minimum of five years of continuous, full-time service is required for participation.
+The Office of Financial Assistance must receive application requests no later than October 1st of the year prior to the intended use of the scholarship.

-14. Faculty Procurement Guide for Expenses (Candidate for Bradley positions).
+m).
+Faculty Procurement Guide for Expenses (Candidate for Bradley positions).